devchia254/facedetection-api/README.md

 - Understand relational databases on storing user data, using `postgreSQL`.

 ## Code Snippets
-Below are some of code extracts of this project.
+Below are some code extracts of this project.

 ### server.js:
+---

 ##### Connect to Database and Middlewares
 ```javascript